 Who must complete the training?

-With the start of the fall 2016 semester, anyone who is a principal investigator (PI) or a collaborator or student investigator on an IRB proposal submission must complete the training.
+Anyone who is a principal investigator (PI) or a collaborator on an IRB proposal submission must complete the training.
 This requirement includes faculty, staff, undergraduate and graduate students.

 The PI on a project is responsible for insuring that all collaborators/investigators have completed the training.